mqtlam/easympi/README.md

 The function initialize() must be called at the beginning of the program and finalize() must be called right when the program ends.

-The master process needs a set of commands and corresponding messages to send to the slave.
-A command is a string that signals a particular task.
-A message is a string that attaches additional information to that command.
-For example, one can create a command "PROCESSIMAGE" and message "123" to tell the slave to process image 123.
+The master process needs a list of tasks to send to the slave.
+A task is defined as a command string and a string of parameters.
+The parameter string is optional and attaches additional information to a command.
+For example, one can create a task with command "PROCESSIMAGE" and message "123" to tell the slave to process image 123.
+Note: commands and parameter strings may not contain the ';' symbol!

 The call to the master process scheduler is masterScheduleTasks().
 The slave receives these commands and processes them accordingly.
 The function to wait for a message from master is slaveWaitForTasks().
 The function to signal to the master that the slave is finished is slaveFinishedTask().